minhphan88/minhphan88.github.io/_others/dashboard.md

   The project used public data from Domain Media (texts), State Government of Victoria (property price report)

 ## Methodology
-  The dashboard was created as a minimal viable product using R shinyapps and supportive libraries.
+  The dashboard was created using R shinyapps and supportive libraries.

 ## Outcomes